 Income from pooled investments is allocated at month end to the individual funds or external participants based on the fund or participant's average daily cash balance in relation to total pooled investments.
 City management has determined that the investment income related to certain funds should be allocated to the General Fund.
 On a budget basis, the interest income is recorded in the General Fund.
 On a generally accepted accounting principles (GAAP) basis, the income is reported in the fund where the related investments reside.
-A transfer is then recorded to transfer an amount equal to the interest earnings to the General Fund.
-This is the case for certain other governmental funds, Internal Service, Investment Trust and Agency Funds.
+A transfer is then recorded to transfer an amount equal to the interest earlings to the General Fund.
+This is the case for certain other governmental funds, internal Service, investment Tust and Agency Funds.

 It is the City's policy to charge interest at month end to those funds that have a negative average daily cash balance.
 In certain instances, City management has determined that the interest expense related to the fund should be allocated to the General Fund.
 On a budget basis, the interest expense is recorded in the General Fund.
-On a GAAP basis, the interest expense is recorded in the fund and then a transfer from the General Fund for an amount equal to the interest expense is made to the fund.
+On a CAAP basis, the interest expense is recorded in the General Fund.
+On a CAAP basis, the interest expense is recorded in the fund and then a transfer from the General Fund for an amount equal to the interest expense is made to the fund.
 This is the case for certain other funds, MTA, Laguna Honda Hospital, General Hospital Medical Center, and the Internal Service Funds.